We are a network

 Multiple times per year, AER brings together regions, so that they may stand stronger together, and grow in a space of best practice exchange.

-Information Session: Unboxing the Multiannual Financial Framework – Cohesion & Rural Development Funds
+Last Chance to Register: Unboxing the Multiannual Financial Framework – Cohesion & Rural Development Funds

 26 May 10:30 - 12:30